TheLanceE/student_space/Code_Audit.md

 20. ✅ **Vendor prefixes** - Added -webkit-backdrop-filter to all files using backdrop-filter for Safari compatibility
 21. ✅ **Universal selector fixed** - Replaced `* { transition }` with targeted selectors in global.css
 22. ✅ **PHPDoc comments** - Added comprehensive documentation to QuizController, EventController, ReportController, ScoreController
+23. ✅ **CSP updated** - Added cdn.jsdelivr.net to style-src and font-src for Bootstrap Icons
+24. ✅ **Admin password hash fixed** - Fixed incorrect bcrypt hash in database.sql (was using wrong hash)
+25. ✅ **XSS in ui.js** - Added escapeHtml helper and applied to all innerHTML usage
+26. ✅ **XSS in quiz.js** - Added escapeHtml helper and applied to question/option rendering
+27. ✅ **XSS in teacher pages.js** - Applied escapeHtml to events and quiz reports rendering

 ---